MaikEight/ExaltAccountManager/README.md

 Version-Tests and feedback are important aswell, if you have a minute to write me your thought about EAM and how it could be improved, please do.

-If you want, you can donate a buck or two, any money generated will be re-invested into this project.
+If you want, you can donate a buck or two, any money donated will be re-invested into this project.
 Purchases:
 - The awesome, custom made application-logo.
+- Okta - the mascot; and all his variations.
 - The domain exalt-account-manager.eu.
 - The domain ExaltAccountManager.com.
 - A VPS to host the "Analytics"- and "General Services"-API aswell as potential other EAM-services.